The Outflow of the B335 Protostar II: After the Outburst: Observations and Analysis Methods

 \subsection{JWST NIRCam Observations}

 The results reported here are based on guaranteed time (GTO) observations with the James Webb Space Telescope (JWST) \citep{Gardner.2023.PASP.135f8001.JWST.mission}.
-The imaging observations are essentially a by-product of the JWST/NIRCam \citep{Rieke.2023.PASP.135b8001.NIRCam} Wide Field Slitless Spectroscopy (WFSS) of background stars behind B335 aimed at mapping the column density of H$_2$O, CO$_2$, and CO ice (program 1187).
-Details of our sample selection and preliminary ground-based results on the onset of ice formation in the selected cores (B68, L694-2, and B335) was presented by \citet{Chu.2021.ApJ.918.2.extinction.maps}.
-The extinction mapping of the B335 molecular core will be published in a separate paper.
+The main goal of our JWST/NIRCam \citep{Rieke.2023.PASP.135b8001.NIRCam} program 1187 was Wide Field Slitless Spectroscopy (WFSS) of background stars behind B335 aimed at mapping the column density of H$_2$O, CO$_2$, and CO ice.
+These WFSS results will be published in a separate series of papers, the first paper being \citet{Tsiakaliari.2026.inpreparation.B335COmap}.
+At each position where WFSS data were taken, we also obtained a small set of direct images with the long module of NIRCam without the grism, originally to have a reference for WFSS wavelength calibration.
+These direct images were taken in the F277W, F300M, F356W, and F444W filters.
+In addition, we took parallel direct imaging data with the short module of NIRCam in the F070W, F090W, F115W, F150W, and F200W filter.
+We will only use and discuss these direct images in this paper.

 While this program on B335 was originally planned to be done in a single epoch, a guide star acquisition error during visit 15:1 in 2023 necessitated, or better, allowed, a repeat observation of the failed visit one year later.
 Fortuitously, both the 2023 and 2024 visits covered the region around the B335 protostar in the F444W filter, the only filter to show the heavily obscured inner, and youngest, shock fronts of the B335 outflow.
-The resulting two-epoch F444W dataset is therefore ideally suited for proper motion measurements of the inner, youngest shock fronts, whose proper motion has not been measured previously.
+The resulting two-epoch F444W dataset is therefore ideally suited for proper motion measurements of the inner, youngest shock fronts, whose proper motion have not been measured previously.
 However, the more distant shock fronts to the east of B335, HH~119 IR 3, 4, and 5 in the terminology of \citet{Hodapp.1998.ApJ.500L.183.B335} were not covered in the second epoch and no new proper motion data were obtained.
 The imaging observations presented here were carried out on 2023 April 25 UTC (MJD 60059.080) and on 2024 April 24 UTC (MJD 60424.258), quite precisely one year apart.
-We have obtained images in the F070W, F090W, F115W, F150W, F200W as parallel observations with the short channel of NIRCam, and images in F277W, F300M, F356W, and F444W as the main observing program with the long channel of NIRCam. \dataset{10.17909/etar-9w74}{MAST}
+The data are available at MAST: \dataset[doi:10.17909/etar-9w74]{10.17909/etar-9w74}.
+Results from the 2023 imaging WFSS observations with some proper motion information based on older ground-based observations were presented in the first paper in this series on B335 by \citet{Hodapp.2024.AJ.167.102.B335}, hereafter referred to as Paper~I.